gimite/web-socket-js/README.txt

 - It works on both Chrome and Firefox, but it doesn't work on your browser:
 -- Check "Supported environment" section below.
 Your browser may not be supported by web-socket-js.

+2. Add this line before your code:
+  WEB_SOCKET_DEBUG = true;
-2. Use Developer Tools (Chrome/Safari) or Firebug (Firefox) to see if console.log outputs any errors.
+and use Developer Tools (Chrome/Safari) or Firebug (Firefox) to see if console.log outputs any errors.

 3. Make sure you do NOT open your HTML page as local file e.g. file:///.../sample.html. web-socket-js doesn't work on local file.
 Open it via Web server e.g. http:///.../sample.html.